 W. Zerbe

 The Degree of Doctor of Philosophy in Management is offered in the Faculty of Business Administration.
 The designation refers to management in the broad context.
 The Degree will offer specializations corresponding to functional areas in management.
-The Degree currently is offered with specializations in: (1) operations and information management, and (2) organizational behaviour and human resources management.
+The Degree currently is offered with specializations in: (1) operations and information management, (2) organizational behaviour and human resources management, and (3) general management.

 The Degree of Doctor of Philosophy in Management is offered by full-time study to qualified candidates.
 The General Regulations of the School of Graduate Studies and the Degree Regulations of the Faculty of Business Administration outlined below, will apply.